Taking prescription medication abroad

 What else do you need to know about travelling with pre-existing medical conditions?

-In all instances, you should make an appointment to visit your GP at least a month prior to your departure date.
+In all instances, you should make an appointment to visit your GP at least a month before your departure date.
 This will ensure you have all the relevant documentation required to fly and the right quantities of medication you need for your trip.

 Having the appropriate travel insurance for any pre-existing medical conditions is essential.
 This can make sure you are fully protected when travelling abroad.
 Failing to take out travel insurance for pre-existing conditions or to declare all of your medical conditions can make your policy void, meaning you may have to pay for medical care and treatment outside of the UK yourself.